Compliance Built Into Operations

 The Role of SENTINEL™

-SENTINEL™ is Corvant’s operational platform designed to support visibility, consistency, and oversight within established workflows.
+SENTINEL™ is Corvant’s operational platform designed to support visibility, consistency, and oversight within established clinical workflows.

 SENTINEL™ does not replace clinical judgment, provider responsibility, or professional decision-making.
 It is a supporting system that reinforces disciplined execution and operational clarity.